 - Protection against weather and detrimental atmosphere.

-- Easier temperature and humidity control to improve shelf life of perishables.
+- Easier temperature and humidity control to improve the shelf life of perishables.

 - Reduced tallying costs.